Q: Which students can participate in the program?

 Q: How can students commute to the program?

 A: For those living in North Jersey, commuting via NJ Transit’s North East Corridor Line is probably the best option.
 There are many trains that travel from New York to Princeton Junction in the morning.
 Upon arriving at Princeton Junction, students can take the Princeton dinky or a substitute bus to arrive at Princeton Station, which is on campus.
 It is then a roughly twenty-minute walk to 35 Olden Street.
-Discounts for monthly passes are available through NJ Transit.

 Q: Will lunch be provided?

 A: No. Students may bring their own lunch, or purchase lunch at the Frist Campus Center.
-Lunch cards may be available for purchase; an email will be sent to all students to see who is interested.

 Q: How much mathematics or computer science are applicants expected to know?